esscorp/beanstalk-hacks/npm/github/install.md

 1. Add GitHub deploy key:

-    1. In repo's source code, create a new `.ebextensions/github.config` file.
+    1. Create a new `.ebextensions/github.config` file.
 Copy and paste this exact content into it:

         ```yaml
         files: